-You will be a micro business if you meet any one of the following conditions:
+You’re a micro business if you meet any one of the following conditions:

 The consumption threshold applies to the fuel being supplied.

-The small-scale production of energy via mini-wind turbines, solar panels or mini generators.
+The small-scale production of energy via mini wind turbines, solar panels or mini generators.

 Owner and operator of the gas and electricity network in the UK.